acroisie/snow-crash/level08/ressources/level08.md

 5. **Create a symbolic link to the 'token' file and execute the program with this link as a parameter.**

-   - Open a terminal and navigate to the temporary directory with the command `cd /tmp`.
    - Create a symbolic link to the 'token' file with the command `ln -s ~/token /tmp/my_file`.
    - Execute the `level08` program with the symbolic link as a parameter using the command `./level08 /tmp/my_file`.